 Campers entering fourth and fifth grades in the fall have their choice of Animal Antics (explore the world of animal behavior and training with up-close encounters); Walk on the Wild Side (learn about a variety of animals with hands-on experiences); and Feeding Frenzy (learn how SeaWorld prepares food for over 41,000 animals and feed some of the residents).

-Last year, my then-10-year-old daughter, who wants to be a marine biologist and dolphin trainer, attended the Animal Antics day camp.
+Two years ago, my then-10-year-old daughter, who wants to be a marine biologist and dolphin trainer, attended the Animal Antics day camp.
 Despite our family having annual passes to SeaWorld Orlando for years, my daughter was really excited about each day’s activities.
 She especially loved all the animal encounters, which are not things you can do in the park without a special small-group tour, and the behind-the-scenes activities.
 The campers also were able to talk to a variety of animal trainers, which she took full advantage of.
 This summer, my daughter will be able to delve into even more experiences related to her future career.

 Upcoming sixth- to eighth-grade campers focus on careers related to animal care: Wild Careers (go behind the scenes to see what it’s like to work with the animals and help construct toys for them); Marine Biology 101 (discover what it’s like to be a real marine biologist and conduct hands-on experiments); and Animal Sciences (learn how biology, geography and other sciences all play a role in studying marine animals and visit the park’s research facilities).
 During these three camps, the participants will spend one day at Aquatica, SeaWorld’s nearby water park.

 Last summer, my daughter attended Marine Biology 101 and had another great week full of fun experiences.
 This year, she is eager to go back and try Animal Sciences or Wild Careers.

 For day camps, a same-day after-camp admission to SeaWorld is available at a discounted rate.